davidsowerby/changelog/docs/index.md

 That project also provides a [useful list](https://github.com/skywinder/Github-Changelog-Generator/wiki/Alternatives) of similar projects.

 ## Limitations
 Currently only [GitHub](https://github.com) is supported as a source of issue information.
-This limitation is actually caused by [GitPlus](https://github.com/davidsowerby/gitplus), which is used to manage the interaction with Git)
+This limitation is actually caused by [GitPlus](https://github.com/davidsowerby/gitplus), which is used to manage the interaction with Git) (Contributions of other implementations would be very welcome)

 ## Languages